RESBI/ScienceCalculator/README.md

 + NO NEGATIVE NUMBERS, FLOAT NUMBERS!

 + You can input a fractional number instead of inputting a floating number direactly.
++ If you input a wrong operation, it will give you a wrong answer. (#smile

 # TODO:
 - Add coustom functions.